Armando Sadiku: Erzurumspor

 Sadiku transferred to the Turkish club BB Erzurumspor in the Süper Lig, and signed a one-year contract.
 Throughout a year, he was infrequently used, appeared in only five games without scoring a goal.
 He was released after a year.

 Bolívar

-After having an unsuccessful season in Turkey, Sadiku decided to venture to South America where he made history as the first Albanian to play in Bolivia, when he signed for Club Bolívar, a major giant in Bolivian football, in January 23.
+After having an unsuccessful season in Turkey, Sadiku decided to venture to South America where he made history as the first Albanian to play in Bolivia, when he signed for Club Bolívar, a major giant in Bolivian football, in 23 January.
 Two months later, he made history when he appeared in the 2021 Copa Libertadores, the first Albanian to debut in the most prestigious club competition in South America, in a 5–0 thumping of Uruguay's Montevideo Wanderers.

-Las Palmas / Cartagena
+Las Palmas and Cartagena

 On 29 July 2021, Sadiku returned to Spain and signed a one-year contract with UD Las Palmas.
 On 17 July of the following year, he moved to fellow second division side FC Cartagena on a one-year deal.

+Mohun Bagan

+On 25 June 2023, Sadiku joined Indian Super League club Mohun Bagan Super Giant on a two-year deal.
+He made his debut in the Durand Cup, playing the full first half in the Kolkata Derby against East Bengal FC which eventually ended in a 1–0 loss.
+He scored his first goal in a 3–1 win over Abahani Limited Dhaka in AFC Cup Play-off round.
+In the 2023 Durand Cup semi-final clash against FC Goa, he scored the winning goal for his team in the form of a long-ranger goal and led his team to the final.
+In the final, Mohun Bagan Super Giant defeated their arch-rivals East Bengal FC and got their first trophy of the 2023–24 season.

+FC Goa

+Sadiku joined another Indian Super League side FC Goa in July 2024.
+He scored the deciding goal for the club against A-League Men side Brisbane Roar in their 1–0 win at a group stage match of the 2024 Bandodkar Trophy.
+On 14 April 2025, after helping Goa to second place in the league, it was announced that Sadiku had mutually agreed to part ways with Goa.